There is an age-old debate surrounding the idea of washing fresh eggs, and there are really two ways of looking at it.

 This method does not use soaps or chemicals to clean the eggs; however, you can purchase egg-washing soaps online or from hatcheries.
 Some will also use vinegar to clean filthy eggs, but sometimes it is best to pass on extremely soiled eggs, to be safe.

 Lastly, ALWAYS inspect your eggs for small hairline cracks that may not have been visible before cleaning.
 If your eggs are cracked, toss them.

 Look for dark lines and gently (gently) squeeze your egg to expose cracks that may have been invisible to the naked eye.
 In general, you should do this for all eggs before you cook them, not just visibly soiled eggs.

 Cleaning Your Eggs Without Water

 The only time I might consider dry washing my eggs is if I will not be using them right away.
-I might try to remove some of the dirt from eggs.
-I plan to leave out for a bit before consuming.
-Even if I take that approach, I still wash the eggs prior to cooking them.
+I might try to remove some of the dirt from the eggs.
+I plan to leave it out for a bit before consuming it.
+Even if I take that approach, I still wash the eggs before cooking them.

-To clean your eggs without the use of water, use a sponge or towel to gently rub off all dirt and droppings from the egg.
-Never use the same cloth or sponge on other eggs, always discard it after use.
+To clean your eggs without water use, use a sponge or towel to rub off all dirt and droppings from the egg gently.
+Never use the same cloth or sponge on other eggs.
+Always discard it after use.

 Whether you are storing your eggs in the refrigerator or on your egg skelter, try to store eggs with the skinny side down to prevent the already-present air pocket from being broken by the yolk as it ages.
 A broken air pocket is another invitation for bacteria to enter the egg.